Kinesiology Taping

 How long can you wear kinesiology tape?

-Many people wear kinesiology tape for two to five days.
-However, skin tolerance varies.
-Remove it earlier if you notice itching, burning, blistering, skin redness, or increased discomfort.
+Many people wear kinesiology tape for several days if their skin remains comfortable.
+Remove it sooner if you develop itching, burning, blistering, increasing redness or discomfort.

 Can you sleep with kinesiology tape on?

-Yes, many people can sleep with kinesiology tape on.
-Remove it if it pulls on the skin, irritates you overnight, or feels uncomfortable when you change position.
+Many people can sleep with kinesiology tape in place.
+Remove it if the tape pulls on your skin, causes irritation or becomes uncomfortable overnight.

 Is kinesiology tape better than rigid sports tape?

-You can also learn more from our main Kinesiology Tape guide, related kinesiology tape benefits article, or current kinesiology taping products.
+You can also view our current kinesiology taping products.

 Choose your clinic and appointment pathway